kubevirt/application-aware-quota/docs/openshift-virtualization-configuration.md

 These new quotas are controller-based rather than admission-based.
 Here’s how they work:

-1. [Scheduling Gates](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/): a scheduling gates is added to    the created pod via a mutating webhook.
+1. [Scheduling Gates](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/): a scheduling gate is added to the created pod via a mutating webhook.
    See the "Configure AAQ Operator" section below for more information
 2. Controller Evaluation: a controller evaluates whether there is sufficient room for the pod according to the quota.